vindir/dotfiles/README.md

-Base Server Installation
+TURN Server Management Guide
 ---

+### Base Server Installation
 An Amazon AMI has been set up in the US West (Oregeon) zone that can be found by searching community images for "rfc5766-turn-server"

-This community AMI should be used as a base when launching an EC2 image and includes a fully deployed.
+This community AMI should be used as a base when launching an EC2 image and includes a fully deployed TURN server.
 The default credentials it provides are all outlined at http://turnserver.open-sys.org/downloads/v3.2.3.4/turnserver-3.2.3.4-amazon-aws-ec2-x86_64.txt and can be used for initial testing.
 Before production use, default users should be removed and the database credentials changed to more secure values.

 Once the AMI instance has been launched, the ports below should be opened to allow communication with TURN server.